daisylb/lorikeet/docs/api.rst

 Why does Lorikeet's API work like this?
 ---------------------------------------

-By now, you'll have noticed that Lorikeet's API isn't structured like most REST APIs, with a bunch of paginated collections of resources you can query from.
+By now, you'll have noticed that Lorikeet's API isn't structured like most REST APIs, with different endpoints returning a bunch of paginated collections of resources you can query from.
 Instead, there's one endpoint that returns one object containing the entire contents of the API.
-That resource contains sub-resources which do have their own endpoints,
+That resource contains sub-resources which do have their own endpoints, but they're only really useful for making modifications with ``POST``, ``PUT`` and ``PATCH``.

-This design is inspired by web frontend state management libraries like Redux, with the ``/_cart/`` endpoint (which only responds to ``GET``) roughly corresponding to the state object, and ``POST`` and ``PUT`` requests to the other endpoints roughly corresponding to
+This design is inspired by Facebook's GraphQL, as well as web frontend state management libraries like Redux.
+In GraphQL, an entire API is conceptually a single object, which can be filtered and have parameters passed to its properties.
+In Lorikeet, the entire API is *literally* a single object, with no filtering or parameterisation, because the amount of data an individual user cares about is compact and practical to return all at once.
+The ``POST``, ``PUT`` and ``PATCH`` endpoints, on the other hand, can be thought of as roughly analogous to Redux actions; there's not much to gain by merging these into a single endpoint.